 There's the twang of guitars and the bump of waltzes in the air in Nashville – a town that gave the world Hank Williams and some of the greats of country music.
-Throw in a couple of fascinating plantation estates, a Midtown that brims with BBQ joints and sizzling Tex-Mex, and grand Antebellum mansions, and the capital of Tennessee is darn hard to resist.
+Throw in a couple of fascinating farm estates, a Midtown that brims with BBQ joints and sizzling Tex-Mex, and grand Antebellum mansions, and the capital of Tennessee is darn hard to resist.
 Bed and breakfasts in Nashville, TN, could be your chance to see it like a local, with a stay that's loaded with character and charm.

 The features of amazing Nashville bed and breakfasts